opentoken-io/opentoken/doc/account.md

 You can find a list of available hashing methods in `lib/ciphers-and-hashes.js`.

 Where the account information is stored can be change by updating `accountDir`.
 The registration files can be updated by changing `registrationDir`.
 Ideally these would be different as we store temporary registration files during the sign up process in the `registrationDir`, and permanent files for the account in `accountDir` once sign up is complete.
-These cannot be local directories as they will be passed to the storage mechanism to handle.
+These cannot be local directories as they will be passed to the storage engine to handle.

 The lengths of the IDs we use for account creation can be adjusted using `accountIdLength` and `registrationIdLength`.